The Basics of Making Optics

 Goal: Give an introduction into how optics are manufactured starting with a design, then conceptualizing how the lens will be made, designing a blank, forming the blank into the finished part, coating, inspection, and finally packaging and shipping.

 Ever wondered what happens between the time you send an optical design off to be manufactured and then receiving the parts?
-For some reason custom precision optics still aren’t on Amazon Prime so it can take a little while to get them.
-The reason is there are a lot of steps taken to ensure the parts you worked so hard to design are made to your specification.
+For some reason, custom precision optics still aren’t on Amazon Prime so it can take a little while to get them.
+The idea is there are many steps taken to ensure the parts you worked so hard to design are made to your specification.
 We are going to provide a high-level overview of what all goes into manufacturing your custom optics from start to finish in this post.

 E 2 E (Engineer to Engineer)

 Our journey starts at the end of the design phase.
 You have been hard at work running simulations and trying to figure out exactly what performance specifications you are going to need to pull off your latest project.
 Once you have a pretty good idea of what your optics are going to be, the specifications and tolerances that should help pull off the job, you then consolidate everything into a print and send it over to LaCroix Precision Optics.
-You will work directly with an engineer and we will work together to help your conception become a reality by giving any necessary feedback on manufacturability.
-Once we come to an agreement on specifications and tolerancing, we will provide a quote and with a little luck, a purchase order will be placed.
+You will work directly with an engineer, and we will work together to help your conception become a reality by giving any critical feedback on manufacturability.
+Once we agree on specifications and tolerancing, we will provide a quote, and with a little luck, a purchase order will be placed.